Harnessing sunshine for planetary health starts with a pulse

 About the project

-The 2BHealthy project all started with the common or haricot bean (Phaseolus vulgaris), a popular source of plant-based protein and dietary fibre for humans the world over.
-It's an iconic main-stay in the UK diet.
+The 2BHealthy project started in 2011 with the common or haricot bean (Phaseolus vulgaris), a popular source of plant-based protein and dietary fibre for humans the world over.
+It's an iconic ingredient in the UK diet.

 Or is it?
-The surprising fact is that none of the white haricot beans currently consumed by British consumers (from millions of tins every year) aren't actually grown here.
+The surprising fact is that none of the traditional white navy beans currently consumed by British consumers (millions of tins every year) aren't actually grown here.
 The raw ingredient of dry beans are imported from countries like the USA, Canada and Ethiopia.

-Building upon MAFF funded research in the 1970-80s, scientists from Warwick University have been working to develop new varieties of haricot beans in a spectrum of colours that can thrive in our climate and be a commercially viable crop.
-'Capulet' is the first newly registered variety of bean from this research and is currently being trialed on farms right here in the UK.
-It's nutritious, tasty and versatile - and we're excited!
+The project has been built from MAFF funded research in the 1970-80s.
+Scientists from Warwick University resurrected stored seed and have been working to develop new varieties of haricot beans in a spectrum of colours that can thrive in our climate and be a commercially viable crop.
+'Capulet' and 'Godiva' are the first newly registered varieties of bean from this research and are currently being trialed with a commercial seed company on farms here in the UK.

-This humble haricot bean is a new homegrown ingredient to help us shape the future of healthier eating in a Greener Britain.
-It's currently a weak link in the British food system.
+The hope is that these humble beans will provide a new homegrown ingredient to help us shape the future of healthier eating in a Greener Britain.
 As a legume, it can help farmers put vital nitrogen back into the soil by a beneficial association with Rhizobium bacteria.
 As a food ingredient, it's nutritious (excellent source of prebiotic dietary fibre, protein and iron) and versatile in a wide menu of delicious recipes.

-We are just getting started, so our current supply of British haricot beans are limited, and not for sale as a commercial product.
-But we are keen to share it with those willing to help grow the project.
+We're just getting started, so current supply of URBEANS beans are limited, and not for sale as a commercial product.

-For now, we are focusing start-up with food preparers (chefs and bakers) who can help us experiment, as they develop their businesses to serve wholesome foods from homegrown ingredients and with a passion for planetary health.
+However, we are focusing start-up projects with food preparers (chefs and bakers) who can help us experiment, as they develop their businesses to serve wholesome foods from homegrown ingredients and with a passion for planetary health.

 What's in a name?